Pioneering in Plant-Based Protein.

 - Amount of protein per 100g of product; a protein powder can support your total recommended protein intake in a day.
 A protein powder should have a decent amount of protein per 100g of product.
 That's right, no protein powder is 100% protein.
 You want at least 70g of protein per 100g of protein powder;

-- Added limiting amino acids: As mentioned above, some amino acids are slightly more important than others when it comes to muscle mass recovery/synthesis.
-It is important to know that some of these important amino acids are found in relatively low doses in plant-based sources.
+- Added limiting amino acids: It is important to know that some of these important amino acids are found in relatively low doses in plant-based sources.
 This is at the expense of the amino acid profile and thus the quality of the protein.
 To correct for this, we have added extra BCAAs to our protein powders; these are 3 essential amino acids Isoleucine, Valine and Leucine.
 Leucine in particular plays a very important role.
 In addition to processing these amino acids in our protein powders, we also have them available separately.
 Our BCAA PLUS.
-A must-have to optimize the amino acid profile of your plant-based diet.
 Nice to drink during training!

 What is the added value of a plant-based protein blend in contrast to the animal whey?